-Residents in care homes should be registered with a general practitioner (GP) to ensure that they receive appropriate medical care when they need it.
-At times the residents' needs may change and therefore their medicines should be regularly monitored and reviewed.
+Patients in nursing homes should be registered with a general practitioner (GP) to ensure that they receive appropriate medical care when they need it.
+At times patients' needs may change and therefore their medicines should be regularly monitored and reviewed.
 This is usually done by the GP, the pharmacist or during a hospital admission.

-Residents in the home were registered with a GP and medicines were dispensed by the community pharmacist.
+Patients in the home were registered with a GP and medicines were dispensed by the community pharmacist.

-Personal medication records were in place for each resident.
+Personal medication records were in place for each patient.
 These are records used to list all of the prescribed medicines, with details of how and when they should be administered.
 It is important that these records accurately reflect the most recent prescription to ensure that medicines are administered as prescribed and because they may be used by other healthcare professionals, for example, at medication reviews or hospital appointments.

 The personal medication records reviewed at the inspection were accurate and up to date.
-In line with best practice, a second member of staff had checked and signed the personal medication records when they were written and updated to confirm that they were accurate.
+In line with best practice, a second member of staff had checked and signed the personal medication records when they were written and updated to state that they were accurate.

-Copies of residents' prescriptions/hospital discharge letters were retained in the home so that any entry on the personal medication record could be checked against the prescription.
-This is good practice.
+Copies of patients' prescriptions/hospital discharge letters were retained in the home so that any entry on the personal medication record could be checked against the prescription.
+This is safe practice.

-Residents will sometimes get distressed and will occasionally require medicines to help them manage their distress.
+Patients will sometimes get distressed and will occasionally require medicines to help them manage their distress.
 It is important that care plans are in place to direct staff on when it is appropriate to administer these medicines and that records are kept of when the medicine was given, the reason it was given and what the outcome was.
-If staff record the reason and outcome of giving the medicine, then they can identify common triggers which may cause the resident's distress and if the prescribed medicine is effective for the resident.
+If staff record the reason and outcome of giving the medicine, then they can identify common triggers which may cause the patient's distress and if the prescribed medicine is effective for the patient.

-The management of medicines prescribed on a "when required" basis for distressed reactions was reviewed for three residents.
+The management of medicines prescribed on a "when required" basis for distressed reactions was reviewed for two patients.
 Directions for use were clearly recorded on the personal medication records; and care plans directing the use of these medicines were in place.

-Staff knew how to recognise a change in a resident's behaviour and was aware that this change may be associated with pain.
+Staff knew how to recognise a change in a patient's behaviour and were aware that this change may be associated with pain.
 Records included the reason for and outcome of each administration.

 The management of pain was discussed.
-Staff advised that they were familiar with how each resident expressed their pain and that pain relief was administered when required.
-Care plans were in place and reviewed regularly.
+Staff advised that they were familiar with how each patient expressed their pain and that pain relief was administered when required.
+Care plans and pain assessments were in place and reviewed regularly.

-Care plans were in place when residents required insulin to manage their diabetes.
-There was sufficient detail in the care plan to direct staff if the resident's blood sugar was outside the recommended range.
+Care plans were in place when patients required insulin to manage their diabetes.
+There was sufficient detail to direct staff if the patient's blood sugar was outside the recommended range.